crashkonijn/GOAP/Package/Documentation/Classes/Actions.md

 {
     public class WanderAction : ActionBase<WanderAction.Data>
     {
+        // This methods is called when the action is created.
+It is used to initialize the action. public override void Created()
+        {
+        }

         // This method is called when the action is started.
 It is used to initialize the action. public override void OnStart(IMonoAgent agent, Data data) {